aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 In each setup there are six different virtual nodes which have different combinations of the following two variables:
 1. **Service Discovery**: whether the service could be discovered by IPv4 only, IPv6 only or both.
 This helps with testing the behavior of the `Service Discovery` columns from table above.
 2. **Application compatibility**: the application only will listen for only IPv4, only IPv6 or both types of traffic.
-This helps with testing the behavior of `Envoy Cluster Configuration: Local Application Address` from the table above
+This helps with testing the behavior of `Envoy Cluster Configuration: Local Application Address` from the table above.

-Based on the combination of these two settings the request can fail for following cases:
+With a combination of these two settings the request can fail for two general cases outlined in the following examples based on the setup in this walkthrough:
-1. The virtual gateway Envoy will look for use different IP versions to forward traffic depending on the IP preference set on the mesh and virtual nodes.
-For ECS, if the task that is supposed to receive the traffic is not discoverable then the Envoy will not be able to forward the traffic.
+1. The virtual gateway Envoy will use different IP versions to forward traffic depending on the IP preference set on the mesh and virtual nodes.
+If the virtual gateway Envoy should route traffic to an ECS task that not discoverable then the Envoy will not be able to forward the traffic.
-For example, if traffic is being forwarded to the colorteller-yellow-vn with the IP preference being IPv6_ONLY then a failure will occur since this task only has IPv4 address registered.
-This is due to this task only being discoverable via IPv4 and the preference of IPv6_ONLY will not fall back to using IPv4 when it can't find the task.
+For example, if traffic is being forwarded to the colorteller-yellow-vn with the IP preference IPv6_ONLY being applied then a failure will occur since the task for the yellow service is only discoverable via IPv4.
+With an IP preference of IPv6_ONLY the Envoy will not fall back to using IPv4 when it can't find the task using IPv6.
+For Cloud Map, not being discoverable via IPv6 would mean that no IPv6 addresses for the task have been registered in Cloud Map.
+For DNS service discovery, not being discoverable via IPv6 would mean that no valid AAAA records for the domain name being used can be found by Envoy's DNS resolver.
-2. After the traffic is forwarded to the any of the virtual nodes' Envoys, the connection can still fail if the Envoy sends traffic to the local application using an IP version that the application doesn't support.
+2. After the traffic is forwarded to any of the virtual nodes' Envoys, the connection can still fail if the Envoy sends traffic to the local application using an IP version that the application doesn't support.
-For example, if colorteller-green-vn has application only listens for IPv4 traffic but has IP preference set as IPv6_PREFERRED, the request will fail because the Envoy will use an IPv6 address to connect to application causing the application to reject the request.
+For example, if colorteller-green-vn is using an application which only supports IPv4 traffic but has IP preference set as IPv6_PREFERRED, the request will fail because the Envoy will use an IPv6 address to connect to application causing the application to reject the request.
 Note that even when an IP preference of IPv6_PREFERRED is used, the Envoy won't fall back to using IPv4 automatically.
-The Envoy will only try using to connect to local application and the error will still occur.
+The Envoy will only try using a single address to connect to the local application and the error will still occur regardless of using a `PREFERRED` or `ONLY` preference.

 The following table describes how we set these two variables for all six virtual nodes and expected result after making curl requests.